 If there is one concurrent trend amongst Suzuki’s past creations it is making small cars.
 From the Cultus to the Swift, the indomitable Jimny and to the affable Cappuccino, Suzuki has a penchant for making pint-sized charmers that were truly cheap and cheerful.
-And it is not as though Suzuki hasn’t tried to make anything bigger or more aspirational.
+And it isn’t as though Suzuki hasn’t tried to make anything bigger or more aspirational.

-In 2009, a rather fortuitous era one might say, Suzuki tried to breach the Toyota Camry and Honda Accord market with the Kizashi.
-For a first try, the Kizashi was remarkably well received by pundits, and quickly became a cult favourite, which is another way of saying reviewed well but it sold like fresh cowpat.
-Add that to Suzuki’s abysmal track record with its three-row XL7 SUV and Nissan Frontier-based Equator pick-up, and you’d think that Suzuki had some sort of gypsy curse on the size of its… portfolio.
+When it came to sales at the forecourt, the Kizashi sold as well as you’d expect a lamb in a den full of lions.
+The economic crash didn’t help Suzuki’s fortunes either.
+Add that to the company’s abysmal track record with its three-row XL7 SUV and Nissan Frontier-based Equator pick-up, and you’d think that it had some sort of gypsy curse on the size of its… portfolio.

 Considering that nearly all great car manufacturers had cut their teeth building tiny budget cars before moving upmarket, Suzuki’s inability to go beyond its small car niche makes it the living fossil of the motoring world.
 Stuck in a primordial form it can’t seem to leave.
 Adding in the fact that Suzuki’s greatest achievements are to be found in its two-wheeled creations, such as the Katana and the legendary Hayabusa doesn’t help its case either.